doctorfree/nvim-lazyman/README.md

   - Dreams of Code [video tutorial](https://youtu.be/i04sSQjd-qo)
   - Install and initialize with `lazyman -L Go`
 - [LaTeX](https://github.com/benbrastmckie/.config)
-  - Neovim configuration optimized for writing in LaTeX
+  - Neovim configuration optimized for writing in LaTeX ([video tutorial](https://youtu.be/RZArcHFMUnY))
   - Personal Neovim configuration of [Benjamin Brast-McKie](http://www.benbrastmckie.com)
   - Keymaps and more described in the configuration [Cheatsheet](https://github.com/benbrastmckie/.config/blob/master/CheatSheet.md)
   - Blog article by the author detailing [tools used by his configuration](http://www.benbrastmckie.com/tools#access)